 An entomopathogenic nematode, Steinernema carpocapsae, has been used for biocontrol of twig borers.
 A commercial preparation of the nematode must be applied to burrow holes before budbreak in order to be effective.

 The best way to manage twig borers is through sanitation.
 Remove pruning brush from the vineyard and destroy before the borers emerge in spring (March-May).
 Remove and destroy any alternate hosts from fence lines or dead shrub/debris piles from the vineyard and close surrounding areas.
 The risk of damage by these insects is increased if the vineyard is near a poorly managed or abandoned orchard or vineyard.

 Management-chemical control: HOME USE

-- plant essential oils (cinnamon, peppermint, thyme)-Some formulations are OMRI-listed for organic use
+- plant essential oils (cinnamon, garlic, peppermint, thyme)-Some formulations are OMRI-listed for organic use

 - pyrethrins-Some formulations are OMRI-listed for organic use.

 - spinosad-Some formulations are OMRI-listed for organic use.

 It is difficult to control twig borers with chemical insecticides due to their burrowing nature.
 There is only a small window of opportunity to apply insecticides, typically in spring, when adults are mobile and have not yet laid their eggs within the shoot or cane.
 Do not apply chemical controls if adults are no longer visible.

 - carbaryl (various brands) at 1 to 2 lb ai/a.
 PHI 7 days.
 REI 6 days.
 Avoid using if mite outbreaks are a concern.
 Toxic to bees; do not apply when bees are foraging.
 Group 1A insecticide.